LuisEstebanAcevedoBringas/Make_XML_from_images/README.md

-## Generate XML files with the annotations of segmented images from de IPN Hand dataset.
+## Generate XML files with the annotations of segmented images from the IPN Hand dataset.

 ### XML Structure:
 ```